From Scratch to Emacs, The Adventurous Configurator’s Handbook

 We will now do a few cosmetic changes.
 The theme we will use is modus-operandi

+9. This theme is bundled with Emacs 27, so we don’t need to install it.
 We will also change the font in the Markdown code blocks to the same as the main font.
+Additionally, we will add syntax highlighting in Markdown mode to wikilinks.

 ;; Font name

-(defvar my-font-name "Fira Code")
+defvar my-font-name "Fira Code")

-(set-frame-font (concat my-font-name "-12") nil t)
+"-12") nil t)

-(set-face-attribute 'fixed-pitch nil :family my-font-name :height 120)
+(set-frame-font (concat my-font-name 'fixed-pitch nil :family my-font-name :height 120)

 ;;; ...

-(setq markdown-enable-wiki-links t)
+setq markdown-enable-wiki-links t)

 ;; Match Markdown font main one

-(set-face-attribute 'markdown-code-face nil :family my-font-name)
+'markdown-code-face nil :family my-font-name)

 (set-face-attribute 'markdown-pre-face nil :family my-font-name)